subhram-rana-1/caten/README.md

 ## Features

 - **Image to Text**: Extract readable text from images using GPT-4 Turbo with Vision
+- **PDF to Text**: Extract readable text from PDF files and return in markdown format
 - **Important Words Analysis**: Identify the most important/difficult words in text
 - **Word Explanations**: Get contextual meanings and examples with SSE streaming
 - **Additional Examples**: Generate more simplified examples for words